 On this page

-Where one parent is not a resident of Australia or a reciprocating jurisdiction
+Formula 5 - one parent is a resident of a non-reciprocating jurisdiction

 Formula 5 is used when a non-parent carer has applied for child support to be assessed and one of the parents is neither a resident of Australia (1.6.1) nor a resident of a reciprocating jurisdiction (1.5.1).
-The residence status of the parents has been considered and the application has been accepted (2.1.5).
-The non-resident parent cannot be assessed for child support and therefore the income of that parent is not part of the calculation of the assessment.
+Where the residence status of the parents has been considered and the application has been accepted (2.1.5) a non-resident parent cannot be assessed for child support, and therefore the income of that parent is not part of the calculation of the assessment.

-Formula 5 may be used when a non-parent carer has applied for child support to be assessed and states that special circumstances (2.1.1) exist that make it inappropriate for a parent to be assessed for child support.
+Formula 5 may be used when a non-parent carer has applied for child support to be assessed on the basis that special circumstances (2.1.1) exist that make it inappropriate for a parent to be assessed for child support.
 In making a decision on the application, the Registrar will consider the facts to determine if special circumstances do exist.
 If the Registrar does accept the application, then Formula 5 is used to calculate the liability of the other parent.

 Formula 5 will also be used to calculate assessments with a non-parent carer and only one parent, where the application from the non-parent carer was accepted before 1 July 2008, unless the non-parent carer chooses to apply against both parents.